 i.
 Firstly, many retail speculators and investors remain uncomfortable with the idea of ‘shorting’ financial instruments.
 Going ‘short’ is what those reprobates of financial markets, hedge funds, do.
 Shorting is for professionals.
 This might mean that a speculator who wishes to bet that a market will fall will be uncomfortable selling deep in-the-money binary calls whereas buying lower premium out-of-the-money binary put options is more palatable.

 ii.
-Secondly, buying binary put options possibly provide slightly easier calculation of downside risk than selling binary call options.
+Secondly, buying binary put options possibly provide a slightly easier calculation of downside risk than selling binary call options.

 Figure 2 illustrates a price profile illustrating how the expiry profile of Figure 1 is arrived at over time.
 The buyer of this binary put option is betting that the Gold price is below $1,700.
 The 25-day profile is almost horizontal and one could be excused for thinking that this must surely be the most prosaic, boring financial instrument in existence.
 But over time this animal changes its spots to become the most highly geared and dangerous instrument in the world of finance.
 It is doubtful that any other single instrument can offer a P&L profile that can exceed an angle of 45°.
-Indeed the angle of an at-the-money moments before expiry tends to the vertical and becomes absolutely unhedgeable.
+Indeed the angle of an at-the-money moment before expiry tends to the vertical and becomes absolutely unhedgeable.

 What is also apparent from the profiles over time is that the bet decreases in value when out-of-the-money and increases in value when in-the-money, i.e. the out-of-the-money has a negative theta, the in-the-money has a positive theta while the at-the-money has a theta of zero assuming that the above ‘dead heat’ rule is applied.